Gusrai/Quiz-2-DAA-F/README.md

 with : F(n) as estimation of total cost from n path to goal;
        H(n) as Estimation cost to n goal;
        G(n) as Total cost to get to n.

+Code Explanation :

+#include <bits/stdc++.h>
+using namespace std;
+typedef vector<int> vi;
+typedef vector<vi> vvi;
+vvi goal;
+string c[4] {"U , "D" , "R" , "L"};
+int N;
+       dx[4] {0, 0, 1, -1};
+       dy[4] {-1, 1, 0, 0};
+map<vvi, int> visit;

+We make a code to make a move like "U" for up, "D" for down, "R" for right, and "L" for left

+and to count the heuristic we use manhattanDist (inline 33 until 47) and we use State Astar for calculating the shortest distance to goal state.

+From this Quiz we know that making game is hard, so we must apreciate every game maker and dont judge them by just their game and from this quiz we know how to make AI for the game.